Adam Saleh video: Delta kicks Arab man and YouTube personality from plane after complaints

 “I’m about to cry right now.
 Because we said a word in a different language and there’s six white people against us bearded men,” he said, adding he has an account with Delta.

-Many on Twitter have expressed skepticism over what happened because Saleh is best known for posting “prank” videos, including one recent airline prank where he pretended to "send" himself to another country.
+Many on Twitter have expressed scepticism over what happened because Saleh is best known for posting “prank” videos, including one recent airline prank where he pretended to "send" himself to another country.

-Some critics of the video point out that the nature of Saleh's videos could mean the video was fabricated.

 Another passenger on the Delta flight is seen in the video defending Saleh, asking flight attendants why they were kicking him out.